Under 21 DUI

 It is also important to point out that refusing to submit to chemical testing, such as breath or blood tests could also result in an automatic one-year license suspension in California.
 Moreover, minors, under the age of 21, whether or not they are passengers in a vehicle and are found to be in possession of alcohol in a car, could face fines up to $1,000, up to six months in a county jail, a minimum one-year license suspension, or impoundment of the vehicle for a period of 1 day up to 30 days.What are the California DUI Defenses?

 As with every situation, there are ways to challenge the drunk driving charge in court to either have the charges dismissed or enter a plea with less severe penalties.
 Ordinarily, defendants in a California under the age of 21 DUI case have a wide range of defenses available to challenge their charge and their case is either dropped or the charges reduced.

-Our Orange County criminal defense attorney at the Law Office of Lauren K. Johnson can help all those who have been charged with a DUI offense in our area, including persons under the age of 21.
+Our Orange County criminal defense attorney at the Johnson Criminal Law Group can help all those who have been charged with a DUI offense in our area, including persons under the age of 21.
 We understand that minors often face immense peer pressure, leading them to exercise poor judgment without understanding the consequences of their actions.
 Our attorney works hard to help those who make these mistakes put the incident behind them and move on without the most severe consequences that might affect their lives down the road.
 If your child has been arrested for driving under the influence, please get in touch with our Orange County criminal defense lawyer as soon as possible after an arrest.
-We can be reached by phone at 949-622-5522 or you can send us a message online
+We can be reached by phone at (949) 622-5522 or you can send us a message online